-John Fortuna is a senior associate in King & Spalding’s Tort & Environmental Litigation Practice Group.
+John Fortuna is a counsel in King & Spalding’s Tort & Environmental Litigation Practice Group.
 He has a general environmental practice with a focus on water law and water resources.
 He also has substantial experience with the Endangered Species Act, the National Environmental Policy Act, and in complex litigation and enforcement matters under the federal Clean Air Act.

 Mr. Fortuna has played a leading role in many of the group’s high-profile environmental matters.
 Examples include his representation of metropolitan Atlanta water supply providers in the “Tri-State Water Wars” litigation, which involves challenges by Florida, Alabama, and others to metropolitan Atlanta’s water supply withdrawals from two contested river basins, as well as the successful challenge to EPA’s landmark Mercury Air Toxics Rule for new power plants.